PoodleSlayer/StreamLabsScripts/GameCommands/README.md

 - **Cooldown** - how long (in seconds) users must wait between successive uses of this command.
 Defaults to 30 seconds.
 - **Cooldown Message** - message to display in chat if the user is still on a cooldown, showing the remaining cooldown duration in seconds.
 Supports the `$user` and `$cd` variables where `$user` is username and `$cd` is the remaining cooldown duration in seconds.
 - **Permission** - who is allowed to use this command.
 Supports the basic StreamLabs role groups (Everyone, Regular, Subscriber, Moderator, Editor) and defaults to Everyone.

+As well as a few Advanced Settings if you need the virtual key inputs to have various delays rather than being input instantly (I recommend keeping these times as small as you can):
+- **Use Delays** - checkbox to enable or disable artificial delays in the inputs.
+When using this, **keyboard events are temporarily disabled by the script**.
+Ctrl+Alt+Del can still be used if anything goes horribly wrong, and I believe the way I am currently doing this is thread-safe so that if the script crashes then control will be returned to the user anyway.
+Defaults to OFF.
+- **Buffer Delay** - amount of time to wait in seconds after the script has temporarily stopped reading physical keyboard inputs.
+Useful for games where key presses might be buffered and therefore interfering with the virtual inputs.
+Defaults to 0.1 seconds.
+- **Hold Delay** - amount of time to wait in seconds before releasing a key press.
+This helps if your key presses are too quick to be captured and need to be slower to simulate a real keypress.
+Defaults to 0.05 seconds.
+- **Press Delay** - amount of time to wait in seconds between each virtual key press.
+Can be helpful if input requires successive key presses of the same key.
+Defaults to 0.025 seconds.

 ## Why Two Script Files?